Genivia/ugrep/README.md

            -w, --word-regexp
                   The  PATTERN  is  searched for as a word, such that the matching text is preceded by a non-word character and is  followed  by  a non-word character.
-Word  characters are letters, digits, and the underscore.
-With option -P,  word  characters  are  Unicode letters,  digits,  and underscore.
+Word characters are letters, digits and the underscore.
+With option -P, word characters  are  Unicode  let- ters, digits and underscore.
 This option has no effect if -x is also specified.
-If a PATTERN is specified, or -e  PATTERN or  -N  PATTERN,  then this option has no effect on -f FILE pat- terns to allow -f FILE patterns to narrow or widen the scope  of the PATTERN search.
+If a PATTERN is specified, or -e PATTERN or  -N PATTERN,  then  this option has no effect on -f FILE patterns to allow -f FILE patterns to narrow or widen the scope of the  PAT- TERN search.

            -X, --hex
                   Output matches in hexadecimal.
 This option is equivalent to the